 We work in partnership with Lip Reading Translation, a company that specializes in speech reading.
 Visit the link for more details on this highly specialized, professional service.

 What happened to SignOn and the ASL Interpreter Network (ASLIN)?

-SignOn Interpreting Servicesh was founded in Seattle in 1997 and joined Hearing, Speech & Deaf Center in 2011.
+SignOn Interpreting Services was founded in Seattle in 1997 and joined Hearing, Speech & Deaf Center in 2011.
 In 2017, SignOn merged with the ASL Interpreter Network (ASLIN), becoming HSDC Interpreting Services.
-The merger will help us to provide more complete, accessible interpreting services to the Puget Sound area.
+The merger will help HSDC to provide more complete, accessible interpreting services to the Puget Sound area.
 With the combined resources of the former SignOn and ASLIN, we contract with interpreters of almost every specialization and can assign the perfect interpreter to each assignment we accept.